JvanKatwijk/swradio-8/README.md

 The version is pretty experimental.

 --------------------------------------------------------------------------
-*Using the hackrf device
+Using the hackrf device
 -------------------------------------------------------------------------

 While the HACKrf seems to work well, I did not manage yet to decode DRM programs with samples coming from it.
 I do make some error in interpreting the 8 bit input.
 Things depending on amplitude work well, things depending on the phase(difference) do not.
+I.e. decoding cw can be handled, decoding psk, which is higly dependent on phase differences, not.

 ![swradio-8](/swradio-hackrf.png?raw=true)

 -------------------------------------------------------------------------
-*Using the SDRplay
+Using the SDRplay
 -------------------------------------------------------------------------

 The SDRplay provides the full band and makes it easy to receive short wave